 Creating a schedule is essential.
 Understand that your puppy is coming home to a new environment, and this can be confusing if not overwhelming.
 They need to understand its new family and environment.
 Put yourself in its “paws” for a moment.
 You’ve come to a big house that probably doesn’t have another dog.
 You are all alone since you’ve been separated from your siblings.

 Chances are that at this point, you’ll be highly mixed up, not to mention stress kicking in.
-You will definitely have a hard time adapting and trying to understand your new surrounding, and that’s where a daily routine comes in to save the day.
+You will definitely have a hard time adapting and trying to understand your new surroundings, and that’s where a daily routine comes in to save the day.

 Having a daily routine, particularly for activities such as potty training, mealtime, playtime, and resting time, will help your new puppy understand its environment more quickly and make its world more predictable.
 Since they know what’s coming next, they’ll tend to relax more and exhibit better behavior.
-However, inconsistencies will lead to erratic behavior such as poor feeding habits, nibbling, or barking.
+However, inconsistencies will lead to erratic behaviour such as poor feeding habits, nibbling, or barking.

 Pro Tip: Before bringing your puppy home, sit down as a family and craft a routine that makes sense.
 Introduce it to the puppy from the onset.
 You won’t be able to execute it diligently every day.
-Please don’t beat yourself over it.
+Please don’t beat yourself up over it.
 As long as you keep to it on most days, you’ll be just fine.
 Puppy adapt to routines quite fast.

-So, let’s look into some of the everyday daily routines that you could assign to your puppy, shall we?
+So, let’s look into some of the daily routines that you could assign to your puppy, shall we?

 Chow Time